Greysheim/minecraft/README.txt

 ###############################################################################

-In use and under development:
-mcrun.py (python3, compatible with python2)

-Usable, no longer under development: mcrun (bash)
+Usable, no longer under development: mcrun.py (python3, compatible with python2) mcrun (bash)

 Snippets for integration into other scripts: